DailyDisco/react-golang-starter-kit/README.md

   - Includes basic CRUD operations and authentication scaffolding.
 - **🐳 Docker Support:**
   - `Dockerfiles` for both frontend and backend for easy containerization.
+  - `docker-compose.yml` for orchestrating all services (PostgreSQL, backend, frontend).
   - Simplified deployment and consistent development environments.
 - **💾 Database Integration:**
   - Pre-configured for PostgreSQL, allowing quick setup and integration.